sagemath/trac_to_gh/Issue 1705.md

 # Issue 1705: factorization of polynomials over non-prime finite fields is TOTALLY BROKEN in Sage (and Singular?!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1705

 Original creator: was